crowdbotics-research-projects/context-cohort-03/assignment.md

 ### Subscription

 A `Subscription` tracks which `Plan` is associated with which `Magazine` for that user.
 The subscription also tracks the price at renewal for that magazine and the next renewal date.
+The price is calculated as the `base_price` of the magazine discounted by the `discount` of the plan.
+For example, if the base price of the magazine is `100` and the plan discount is `0.10`, the price will be `90`.
+The `price` is a numerical value and must be greater than zero.

 For record keeping purposes, subscriptions are never deleted.
 If a user cancels a subscription to a magazine, the corresponding `is_active` attribute of that `Subscription` is set to `False`.
 Inactive subscriptions are never returned in the response when the user queries their subscriptions.

 ## Business Rules